ipfs/specs/IPIP/0342-content-router-discovery.md

 degraded experiences for most clients.
 The single global list that a provider can automatically add itself to leads to issues for how to mitigate an enumeration of all network participants by a malicious content router.

+Pros:
+* Network is already there, no need to create a new protocol to "provide" new providers instead of CIDs.
+* You could potentially associate a provider with a specific root CID content.
+Cons:
+* Nodes cannot drop use of the DHT / other content routing options always are 'second tier'.

 #### Static list of known routers distributed with IPFS clients